OpenDDS/OpenDDS/docs/internal/docs.rst

 news-rank
 ^^^^^^^^^

-Rank is used to help sort entries and sections.
+Rank is an integer used to help sort content and sections.
 Setting the rank higher using ``news-rank`` can headline a change within a section.
-This is optional and by default items are ranked by oldest PR number.
+This is optional and if omitted or if rank is the same, then items are ranked by the oldest PR number.

-Rank has the following behavior:

-- The rank of content is always 0 after ``news-start-section`` unless ``news-rank`` is used to set it.
-- Rank is persistent between ``news-start-section`` and ``news-end-section``, even if there are subsections.
-  Rank is saved on a stack along with the section so they act like local variables in a function.
+Once used, ``news-rank`` applies to both subsections and content directly in the section between the ``news-start-section`` and the ``news-end-section``.
+Content in subsections will need a separate ``news-rank`` to change the order, as sorting of subsections is separate.
-- When sections have different ranks across fragments (or even in the same fragment), then the largest of ranks is used.
+When sections have different ranks across fragments (or even in the same fragment), then the largest of ranks is used.

 For an example of all that, let us say we had the following fragments: